CENTRE COLLEGE DIRECTORY

 Don Taylor leads the entire operation and supervision of the General Services/Custodial Departments for all campus facilities to include custodial, housekeeping, moving, recycling and pest control services.

-Alycia joined the Student Life Staff in August of 2013.
-She advises Centre’s ten fraternities and sororities and coordinates New Student Orientation.
-She is also responsible for coordinating educational and leadership programming for the Greek community and advising the executive boards of the Interfraternity Concil, Panhellenic Council, and Order of Omega.
-Alycia earned her bachelors degree in Psychology from DePauw University and her master’s degree in Higher Education and Student Affairs from the Ohio State University.
-She is originally from Lexington, KY.
+Alycia Tidrick joined the Academic Affairs office in 2019 as Academic Enrichment Specialist.
+Previously, she served the Student Life Staff advising Centre’s ten fraternities and sororities and coordinates New Student Orientation.
+Alycia earned her bachelors degree in psychology from DePauw University and her master’s degree in higher education and student affairs from the Ohio State University.
+She is originally from Lexington, Ky.

 David Toth is associate professor of computer science and joined Centre in 2014, having taught previously at the University of Mary Washington and Merrimack College as an assistant professor of computer science.